 Beautiful Wisconsin.
-Where else could you go where cheese curds flow like milk and honey and the badger is a symbol found on every street corner.
-We got the joy of exploring this delightful small city for a few days while traveling for business.
+Where else could you go where cheese curds flow like milk and honey and the badger is a mascot found on every street corner.
+We got the joy of exploring Madison Wisconsin for 48 hours while traveling for business.

-Get Yourself to the Capital Building ASAP
+Get to the Capital Building

 One of the first things that will capture your attention is the stunning capital building.
-Built in 1917 the capital building offers beautiful mosaics, towering marble columns and free tours to the public!
-Climb to the observation deck which is 236 feet above ground and get a commanding view of the entire city.
+Built-in 1917 the capital building offers beautiful mosaics, towering marble columns and free tours to the public!
+Climb to the observation deck which is 236 feet above the ground and get a commanding view of the entire city.